P-H-C/phc-winner-argon2/README.md

 Both Argon2i and Argon2d are parametrized by

-* A **memory cost** (argument `m_cost`), given in kibibytes, which defines the memory usage of the function
+* A **memory cost**, which defines the memory usage of the function
-* A **time cost** (argument `t_cost`), which defines the amount of computation realized and therefore the execution time
+* A **time cost**, which defines the amount of computation realized and therefore the execution time
-* The degree of parallelism, through the arguments
+* The degree of **parallelism**, which defines the number of parallel threads
-    - `lanes`, the number of parallel series of operations (possible parallelism)
-    - `threads`, the number of threads allocated to the parallel execution (actual parallelism)

-You'll find detailed specifications and design rationale in the [Argon2 document](argon2-specs.pdf).
+The [Argon2 document](argon2-specs.pdf) gives detailed specs and design rationale.

-Please report bugs as issues on this repository (after searching if anyone has already reported it).
+Please report bugs as issues on this repository.

 ## Usage